5 Key Learnings from Capillary's Journey to IPO

 3. One Must Unlearn to Re-learn

 The initial years post-PMF are often amazing.
 Everything feels up and to the right.
 Until it doesn't.
 The curse of incumbency struck Capillary hard.
-Their earliest and best customers in India struggled to grow despite continuous innovation.
-Why?
-Because the product was built for one market reality; they'd evolved to need another.
+Their earliest and best customers in India struggled to grow despite continuous product innovation & improved ROI.

-There were hard calls to take on the scale-up journey like divorcing price-sensitive customers (forced churn) and deciding to no longer include campaign revenue as ARR
+There were hard calls to take on the scale-up journey like divorcing price-sensitive customers (forced churn) and deciding to no longer include campaign revenue as ARR.
+This meant walking away from significant revenue, but it improved margins substantially and set them up for enterprise scale.

 Very few founders venture out of their comfort zone until forced to tackle these choices head-on.